© June Gilbank 2009

 After completing Row 2, your rose should look like this (except it won’t lie straight like this!).
 In this picture, the scalloped edge is at the top and the flat edge is at the bottom.

 If you look at your work, you’ll see that one edge is flat and the other edge is scalloped.
-Starting at the opposite end of your work to the long yarn end, begin to roll the rose up into a spiral, and roll so that the flat edge stays flat.
+Starting at the opposite end of your work to the long yarn end, begin to roll up the rose into a spiral, and roll so that the flat edge stays flat.

 Watch the back of the rose as you roll, and form the flat edge into a flat spiral